-Bamboo flooring has a natural grain that is different from that of hardwood, yet can look surprisingly similar.
+Bamboo flooring has a natural grain different from that of hardwood, yet it can look surprisingly similar.
 The grain is due to the fibrous nature of the material.
 The result is that every bamboo flooring plank is individual.
 You will never find two the same.
 It looks and feels entirely natural.
 For natural variation, it gets 10 out of 10.

 EASE OF INSTALLATION

 As we point out in this blog, installing a bamboo floor is within any skilled DIY enthusiast’s capacity.
 As long as you stick to the manufacturer’s guidelines, you should be able to lay a floor you can be proud of and will be the envy of your friends.
 If you would prefer a professionally installed bamboo floor, just about any handyman or carpenter can do it, as long as they follow the installation guide.
 For ease of installation, we give bamboo flooring 8 out of 10.